Luzifer/dockermanager/README.md

   - `environment`: Array of enviroment variables in form `<key>=<value>`
   - `update_times`: Array of allowed time frames for updates of this container in format `HH:MM-HH:MM` (Optional, if not specified container is allowed to get updated all the time.)
   - `start_times`: Cron-style time specification when to start this container.
 Pay attention to choose a container quitting before your specified interval for this.
 Containers having this specification will not get started by default and are not restarted after they quit.
 Use this for starting cron-like tasks.
+  - `stop_timeout`: Time in seconds to wait when stopping a deprecated container to be exchanged. (default: 5s)

 Example configuration for a jenkins container: